Hormone Therapy for Breast Cancer

-Alternatively, ovarian function can be suppressed temporarily by treatment with drugs called gonadotropin-releasing hormone (GnRH) agonists, which are also known as luteinizing hormone-releasing hormone (LH-RH) agonists.
-These medicines interfere with signals from the pituitary gland that stimulate the ovaries to produce estrogen.
+Alternatively, ovarian function can be suppressed temporarily by treatment with drugs called gonadotropin-releasing hormone (GnRH) agonists, which are also known as luteinizing hormone-releasing hormone (LHRH) agonists.
+By mimicking GnRH, these medicines interfere with signals that stimulate the ovaries to produce estrogen.

-Examples of aromatase inhibitors approved by the FDA are anastrozole (Arimidex®) and letrozole (Femara®), both of which temporarily inactivate aromatase, and exemestane (Aromasin®), which permanently inactivates the enzyme.
+Examples of aromatase inhibitors approved by the FDA are anastrozole (Arimidex) and letrozole (Femara), both of which temporarily inactivate aromatase, and exemestane (Aromasin), which permanently inactivates aromatase.

 Blocking estrogen’s effects: Several types of drugs interfere with estrogen’s ability to stimulate the growth of breast cancer cells:

 - Selective estrogen receptor modulators (SERMs) bind to estrogen receptors, preventing estrogen from binding.
-Examples of SERMs approved by the FDA are tamoxifen (Nolvadex®), raloxifene (Evista®), and toremifene (Fareston®).
-Tamoxifen has been used for more than 30 years to treat hormone receptor-positive breast cancer.
+Examples of SERMs approved by the FDA for treatment of breast cancer are tamoxifen (Nolvadex) and toremifene (Fareston).

-Because SERMs bind to estrogen receptors, they can potentially not only block estrogen activity (i.e., serve as estrogen antagonists) but also mimic estrogen effects (i.e., serve as estrogen agonists).
-Most SERMs behave as estrogen antagonists in some tissues and as estrogen agonists in other tissues.
+Because they bind to estrogen receptors, SERMs can potentially not only block estrogen activity (by preventing estrogen from binding to its receptor) but also mimic the effects of estrogen, depending on where they are expressed in the body.
 For example, tamoxifen blocks the effects of estrogen in breast tissue but acts like estrogen in the uterus and bone.

-- Other antiestrogen drugs, such as fulvestrant (Faslodex®), work in a somewhat different way to block estrogen’s effects.
-Like SERMs, fulvestrant attaches to the estrogen receptor and functions as an estrogen antagonist.
-However, unlike SERMs, fulvestrant has no estrogen agonist effects.
-It is a pure antiestrogen.
+- Other antiestrogen drugs, such as fulvestrant (Faslodex), work in a somewhat different way to block estrogen’s effects.
+Like SERMs, fulvestrant binds to the estrogen receptor and functions as an estrogen blocker.
+However, unlike SERMs, fulvestrant does not mimic estrogen.
+For this reason, it is called a pure antiestrogen.
 In addition, when fulvestrant binds to the estrogen receptor, the receptor is targeted for destruction.

 How is hormone therapy used to treat breast cancer?